esa-tu-darmstadt/SCOoOTER/docs/architecture/overview.md

 ### Execution core

 Deals with the execution of instructions.
 The issue stage dequeues instructions from the instruction window, places them in the reorder buffer and distributes them to the reservation stations.
 Each reservation station passes ready instructions to the functional unit tasked with execution.
 An instruction is ready once all operands are available.
 The functional unit announces the result on the result bus, from where the reservation stations and the reorder buffer may latch the result.
 The reorder buffer provides instructions to the backend whenever they are ready.
-Two functional units are connected to the reorder buffer through a handshake interface since they must know whether an instruction is mispredicted or known to be correct-path as they alter some state: the CSR unit and the Load/Store unit.
+Two functional units are connected to the reorder buffer through a handshake interface since they must know whether an instruction is mispredicted or correct-path as they alter some state: the CSR unit and the Load/Store unit.

 ### Backend